Point of zero charge

-The point of zero charge (pzc) is generally described as the pH at which the net charge of total particle surface (i.e. absorbent's surface) is equal to zero, which concept has been introduced in the studies dealt with colloidal flocculation to explain pH affecting the phenomenon.
+The point of zero charge (pzc) is generally described as the pH at which the net electrical charge of the particle surface (i.e. adsorbent's surface) is equal to zero.
+This concept has been introduced in the studies dealing with colloidal flocculation to explain why pH is affecting the phenomenon.

 A related concept in electrochemistry is the electrode potential at the point of zero charge.
 Generally, the pzc in electrochemistry is the value of the negative decimal logarithm of the activity of the potential-determining ion in the bulk fluid.
 The pzc is of fundamental importance in surface science.
 For example, in the field of environmental science, it determines how easily a substrate is able to adsorb potentially harmful ions.
 It also has countless applications in technology of colloids, e.g., flotation of minerals.
 Therefore, the pzc value has been examined in many application of adsorption to the environmental science.
-The pzc value is typically obtained by titrations and several titration method has been developed.
+The pzc value is typically obtained by titrations and several titration methods have been developed.
 Related values associated with the soil characteristics exist along with the pzc value, including zero point of charge (zpc), point of zero net charge (pznc), etc.

 Term definition of point of zero charge

-The point of zero charge is the pH for which the net surface charge of adsorbent is equal to zero.
-This concept has been introduced by an increase of interest in the pH of the solution during adsorption.
-The reason why pH has attracted much attention is that the adsorption of some substances is very dependent on pH.
+The point of zero charge is the pH value for which the net surface charge of adsorbent is equal to zero.
+This concept has been introduced by an increase of interest in the pH of the solution during adsorption experiments.
+The reason is that the adsorption of some substances is very dependent on pH.
 The pzc value is determined by the characteristics of an adsorbent.
 For example, the surface charge of adsorbent is described by the ion that lies on the surface of the particle (adsorbent) structure like image.
-At the lower pH, hydrogen ions (protons, H+) would be adsorbed more than other cations (adsorbate) so that the other cations would be less adsorbed in the case of the negatively charged particle.
-On the other hand, if the surface is positively charged and pH is increased, anions will be less adsorbed as hydroxide ions are increased.
-From the view of the adsorbent, if the pH is below the pzc value, the surface charge of adsorbent would be positive so that the anions can be adsorbed.
+At a lower pH, hydrogen ions (protons, H+) would be more adsorbed than other cations (adsorbate) so that the other cations would be less adsorbed than in the case of the negatively charged particle.
+On the other hand, if the surface is positively charged and pH is increased, anions will be less adsorbed as pH increases.
+From the view of the adsorbent, if the pH of the solution is below the pzc value, the surface charge of the adsorbent would become positive so that the anions can be adsorbed.
 Conversely, if the pH is above the pzc value, the surface charge would be negative so that the cations can be adsorbed.

-For example, the charge on the surface of silver iodide crystals may be determined by the concentration of iodide ions in the solution above the crystals.
-Then, the pzc value of the AgI surface will be described by the concentration of I− in the solution (or negative decimal logarithm of this concentration, pI−).
+For example, the electrical charge on the surface of silver iodide (AgI) crystals can be determined by the concentration of iodide ions present in the solution above the crystals.
+Then, the pzc value of the AgI surface will be described by a function of the concentration of I− in the solution (or by the negative decimal logarithm of this concentration, -log10 [I–] = pI−).